a-karma/Bogor_Workshop/DAY_4/Session2.md

 Which region has the highest ROH?
 Could you say it from the plot?

 > Tips: Along this exercise, feel free to change the arguments & exclude some lines to see what each part does.
-You can also do `?<function>` to see what a function does in R.
+You can also do `?<function name>()` to see what a function does in R.

 Our eyes can only make an estimate.
 Let's try to do a more certain visualization to do answer this question.
 First, we need to summarise the ROH length per sample.
 This can be done with `tidyverse` functionality as follows.
 ```{r group}